 Chelsea eased the pressure on manager Antonio Conte with a stunning demolition of Premier League champions Leicester City at Stamford Bridge.

-Diego Costa pleased anyone who likes to bet football when he got the Blues off to the best possible start when he smashed home from close range, before Eden Hazard doubled the lead before half-time.
+Diego Costa pleased everyone when he got the Blues off to the best possible start when he smashed home from close range, before Eden Hazard doubled the lead before half-time.

 Victor Moses then capped off a fine individual display to convert from close range after Nathaniel Chalobah played the Nigerian in with a deft backheel to give Chelsea a second consecutive league victory.